What is the WebP image format?

 How to use WebP

-By default oyato cloud automatically optimizes your images based on what the browser supports — with no need for manual conversion or code changes — but can also do it manually.
+By default oyato cloud automatically optimizes your images based on what the browser supports — with no need for manual conversion or code changes — but you can also do it manually.

 How to convert images to WebP